 A LVCMOS-compatible clock input of a frequency less than 24 MHz can be fed into the CLKIN pin for use by the DSP system clock generator.
-The external connections are shown in Figure 6-5 and Figure 6-6.
+The external connections are shown in Figure 5-5 and Figure 5-6.
 The bootloader assumes that the CLKIN pin is connected to the LVCMOS-compatible clock source with a frequency of 11.2896-, 12.0-, or 12.288-MHz.
-These frequencies were selected to support boot mode peripheral speeds of 500 KHz for SPI and 400 KHz for I2C and UART.
-These clock frequencies are achieved by dividing the CLKIN value by 25 for SPI and by 32 for I2C and UART.
+These frequencies were selected to support boot mode peripheral speeds of 500 KHz for SPI and 400 KHz for I2C.
+These clock frequencies are achieved by dividing the CLKIN value by 25 for SPI and by 32 for I2C.
 If a faster external clock is input, then these boot modes will run at faster clock speeds.
 If the system design utilizes faster peripherals or these boot modes are not used, CLKIN values higher than 12.288 MHz can be used.
 Note: The CLKIN pin operates at the same voltage as the DVDDIO supply (1.8-, 2.5-, 2.75-, or 3.3-V).

 In this configuration the RTC oscillator can be optionally disabled by connecting RTC\XI to $CV{DDRTC}$ and RTC\XO to ground ( $V{SS}$ ).
 However, when the RTC oscillator is disabled the RTC registers starting at I/O address 1900h will not be accessible.
 This includes the RTC Power Management Register which provides control to the on-chip LDOs and WAKEUP and RTC\CLKOUT pins.
-Note: the RTC must still be powered even if the RTC oscillator is disabled.
+Note: the RTC must still be powered by an external power source even if the RTC oscillator is disabled.
+None of the on-chip LDOs can power $CV{DDRTC}$ .

-For more details on the RTC on-chip oscillator, see Section 6.4.1, Real-Time Clock (RTC) On-Chip Oscillator With External Crystal.
+For more details on the RTC on-chip oscillator, see Section 5.4.1, Real-Time Clock (RTC) On-Chip Oscillator With External Crystal.

-Figure 6-5.
+Figure 5-5.
 LVCMOS-Compatible Clock Input With RTC Oscillator Enabled

-Figure 6-6.
+Figure 5-6.
 LVCMOS-Compatible Clock Input With RTC Oscillator Disabled

-6.4.3 USB On-Chip Oscillator With External Crystal (Optional)
+5.4.3 USB On-Chip Oscillator With External Crystal (Optional)

-When using the USB, the USB on-chip oscillator requires an external 12-MHz crystal connected across the USB\MXI and USB\MXO pins, along with two load capacitors, as shown in Figure 6-7.
+When using the USB, the USB on-chip oscillator requires an external 12-MHz crystal connected across the USB\MXI and USB\MXO pins, along with two load capacitors, as shown in Figure 5-7.
 The external crystal load capacitors must be connected only to the USB oscillator ground pin (USB\VSSOSC).
-Do not connect to board ground ( $V{SS}$ ).
+Do not connect to board ground (VSS).
 The USB\VDDOSC pin can be connected to the same power supply as USB\VDDA3P3.

 The USB on-chip oscillator can be permanently disabled, via tie-offs, if the USB peripheral is not being used.
 To permanently disable the USB oscillator, connect the USB\MXI pin to ground ( $V{SS}$ ) and leave the USB\MXO pin unconnected.
-The USB oscillator power pins (USB\ $V{DDOSC}$ and USB\ $V{SSOSC}$ ) should also be connected to ground, as shown in Figure 6-8.
+The USB oscillator power pins (USB\ $V{DDOSC}$ and USB\ $V{SSOSC}$ ) should also be connected to ground, as shown in Figure 5-8.

-When using an external 12-MHz oscillator, the external oscillator clock signal should be connected to the USB\MXI pin and the amplitude of the oscillator clock signal must meet the $V{IH}$ requirement (see Section 5.2, Recommended Operating Conditions).
-The USB\MXO is left unconnected and the USB\ $V{SSOSC}$ signal is connected to board ground ( $V{SS}$ ).
+When using an external 12-MHz oscillator, the external oscillator clock signal should be connected to the USB\MXI pin and the amplitude of the oscillator clock signal must meet the $V{IH}$ requirement (see Section 4.2, Recommended Operating Conditions).
+The USB\MXO is left unconnected and the USB\VSSOSC signal is connected to board ground ( $V{SS}$ ).